yottaawesome/msvc-bugs/src/SourceLocationDefaultParam/README.md

 As of 16/05/2023, the issue has reappeared as part of 17.6.0.
 The fix is apparently going to be a part of 17.7.0.

+As of 09/08/2023, this bug appears to have finally been resolved.
+It only took the MSVC team six months and two whole major versions to ship a fix.
+If it took me months to ship bugs to my company's clients, I'd have been fired several times over.